Franco Scaglione

 Franco Scaglione (26 September 1916 - 19 June 1993) was an Italian automobile coachwork designer.
+He is best known for his work as the chief designer at Carrozzeria Bertone from 1951 to 1959.

 Biography

 Franco Scaglione was born in Florence to Vittorio Scaglione, a chief army doctor, and to Giovanna Fabbri, captain of the Italian Red Cross service.
 His was a well-to-do family of noble ancestry (count of Martirano San Nicola and of Mottafilocastro).
 At the age of 6, he and his younger brother became fatherless.

 His studies were of humanistic leanings, but he entered the university of Aeronautical Engineering.
 His favourite hobbies were reading, tennis, riding and rowing.
 He went into military service with the rank of sub-lieutenant in the sappers, the Genio Pontieri.
 He continued his studies, but at the outbreak of the Second World War he volunteered to be assigned to a more destructive unit, the Genio Guastatori and was sent to the Libyan front.
 On Christmas Eve 1941, he was taken prisoner by the British at El Duda, a village to the south of Tobruk.
 He was to be interned at the Yol detention camp in India, where he remained until the end of 1946.
 He returned to Italy on Boxing Day that year with the last boat used for the carrying of prisoners.
 He rejoined his mother (his brother Eugenio was killed during the war) in Carolei, near Cosenza, and stayed with her for almost a year.

 At the beginning of 1948 he went to Bologna in search of a job; he already had it in mind to work as a stylist in the automobile field, his real passion.
 Initially he devoted his time to sketching clothing for fashion houses, which was very profitable, but his vocation was automobile coachwork design.
 On 25 September 1948 he married Maria Luisa Benvenuti and two years later, on 10 September, his daughter Giovanna was born.